Baihar: Demographics

-As per Census of India 2011 Baihar town has population of 16,650 of which 8,334 are males while 8,316 are females.
+As per Census of India 2011, Baihar town has population of 16,650 of which 8,334 are males while 8,316 are females.

 Population of children with age of 0-6 is 2030 which is 12.19% of total population of Baihar (NP).
 In Baihar Nagar Panchayat, the female sex ratio is of 998 against state average of 931.
 Moreover, the child sex ratio in Baihar is around 969 compared to Madhya Pradesh state average of 918.
 Literacy rate of Baihar city is 82.85%, higher than state average of 69.32%.
 In Baihar, male literacy is around 89.54% while female literacy rate is 76.18%.

-Civil Administration
+Civil administration

 Baihar is a Nagar Panchayat city in district of Balaghat, Madhya Pradesh.
 The Baihar city is divided into 15 wards for which elections are held every 5 years.
 Baihar Nagar Panchayat has total administration over 3,693 houses to which it supplies basic amenities like water and sewerage.
-It is also authorize to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.
+It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.